 Instead, I received a phone call from my brother.
-He relayed the news we knew was coming; my mother’s cancer was spreading and it was spreading rapidly, as if it was in some sort of race to close out the year and our hope for her improvement simultaneously.
+He relayed the news we knew was coming.
+My mother’s metastatic breast cancer was spreading and it was spreading rapidly, as if in some sort of race to close out the year and our hope for her improvement simultaneously.

-For many people the holiday season is especially difficult if they have lost a loved one recently, or even if it hasn’t been recently.
-Holidays, or any special (or not so special) day can trigger moments of unexpected and intense grief.
-These feelings can really catch you by surprise.
+For many people the holiday season is especially difficult if they have lost a loved one recently, or even if not so recently.
+Holidays (or any special or not so special day) can trigger moments of unexpected, intense grief.
+These feelings can catch you by surprise.

 In addition, we often have unrealistic expectations for the holidays.
-We (especially we women) work diligently to shop for the perfect gifts, bake the perfect goodies, display the perfect décor, present a
+We work diligently to shop for the perfect gifts, bake the perfect goodies, display the perfect décor, present a

-When you add grief, a cancer diagnosis, cancer treatment or any stressful component into the holiday mix, it’s no wonder the holidays can at times be quite difficult to manage.
+When you add grief, a cancer diagnosis, cancer treatment or any stressful component into the holiday mix, it’s no wonder the holidays can sometimes be difficult to manage.